1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 .

-Today's lesson introduces notes on the first string, fingering principles and the ʻUkulele Blues.
+In this lesson, you will learn the notes on the first string, study fingering principles, and play the ʻUkulele Blues

 Kala Elite Doghair Tenor